 Faith In Nature has a really good range of natural protein and coconut-free conditioners.

 This Aloe Vera conditioner is suitable for normal to dry hair and is made with 100% natural fragrance.

-The Yes To Cucumbers Volumising Conditioner is a firm favourite.
-It’s very lightweight, and is perfect for normal to fine hair.
+The Yes To Cucumbers Volumising Conditioner is a firm favorite.
+It’s very lightweight and is perfect for normal to fine hair.

-This conditioner is fortified with vitamins and natural moisturisers and contains 95% natural ingredients.
-It is also vegan and cruelty free!
+This conditioner is fortified with vitamins and natural moisturizers and contains 95% natural ingredients.
+It is also vegan and cruelty-free!

-If you’re shopping in supermarkets or drugstore, you can also pick up the following protein and coconut free conditioners for a bargain:
+If you’re shopping in supermarkets or drugstores, you can also pick up the following protein and coconut free conditioners for a bargain:

 - Alberto Balsam Sun-Kissed Raspberry Conditioner